ManosijGhosh/Late-Hill-Climbing-based-Memetic-Algorithm-LHCMA/README.md

 * test.mat - contains the data to be used for validation
 * testLabel.mat - contains one hot encoded class labels for validation data

-all features to be put in _Data/data*/_ folder, where * is any number
 ## Parameters

 The following 3 classifiers can be chosen using variable _ch_ in _classify.m_